January saw a seven-fold increase in COVID in South Hadley wastewater

 At the start of the New Year, South Hadley saw a dramatic increase in COVID-19 in their wastewater.
 In fact, the virus increased seven-fold from one test sample to another.

 “I had never seen anything like that.
-So that was certainly an indication as to what was in store for January,” said South Hadley Town Administrator Lisa Wong.
+So that was certainly an indication as to what was in store for January, so it certainly gives us a head start,” said South Hadley Town Administrator Lisa Wong.

 Wong told the 22News I-Team they use wastewater data in conjunction with regular COVID testing to better inform public health decision-making.
 For example, like many municipalities, the South Hadley Board of Health and Select Board re-instituted an indoor mask mandate for local businesses.
 Their goal was to stop the spread of the virus.